fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 tox is much more powerful than what I’m showing here and deserves your attention if you are using pytest to test packages intended to be run in multiple environments.
-For more detailed information, check out the tox documentation.^8
+For more detailed information, check out the tox documentation.

 ### Jenkins CI: Automating Your Automated Tests

-Jenkins^9 is an open source automation server that is frequently used for continuous integration.
+Jenkins is an open source automation server that is frequently used for continuous integration.
 Continuous integration (CI) systems such as Jenkins are frequently used to launch test suites after each code commit. pytest includes options to generate junit.xml-formatted files required by Jenkins and